Nehemiah Gospel Radio 97.3 FM

 The Nehemiah Trumpet Call Gospel radio was established in 2003 by Operation Nehemiah Mission International under the leadership of William Levi.
-With prayers and financial support from VCY America, under the benevolent generosity of Vic Aliason and others who prefer their names remain anonymous, thousands of dollars were raised to establish this Christian radio station.
-It was the first of its kind in Magwi County, Imatong State, South Sudan.
-The goal of the Radio Station is to bring pure word of God, unsaturated, and Christ-centered to thousands of Sudanese living in internally displaced camps inside South Sudan and the refugee camps in northern Uganda.
-During this time, the country was still in the state of war.
+With prayers and financial support from VCY America, under the benevolent generosity of Late Vic Aliason and others who prefer their names remain anonymous, thousands of dollars were raised to establish this Christian radio station.
+It was the first of its kind in Pageri County, Eastern Equatoria , South Sudan.
+The goal of the Radio Station is to bring the pure word of God, unsaturated, and Christ-centered to thousands of Sudanese living in internally displaced camps inside South Sudan and the refugee camps in northern Uganda.
+During this time, the country was still in a state of war.
 Most churches in South Sudan were destroyed by Islamic forces from the north who were so violently committed to destroying the church of Jesus Christ and driving the Christians into exile.

 Many of our brothers and sisters in the household of faith were trapped in Islamic controlled Southern cities like Juba and Torit where there was no way out to freedom.
 It was because of their plight that God gave us the vision to establish our first Gospel Broadcasting facility on a mobile unit.
 The station was mounted on a mobile truck that goes from one region to another broadcasting the Gospel of Jesus Christ on the airwaves of South Sudan.
 During this time of war, Khartoum's Islamic regime mounted aerial campaigns to destroy any moving and stationary target that depicted a sign of development in South Sudan.
 We planned to be ahead of their war game.
 And God protected the mobile Radio station from being destroyed.

-When the Comprehensive Peace Agreement (CPA) between the Islamic regime and the SPLA was finally signed in 2005, the 25 years old war came to an end.
+When the Comprehensive Peace Agreement (CPA) between the Islamic regime and the SPLA was finally signed in 2005, then 25 years old war came to an end.

-On January 9, 2011, the South Sudanese voted for referendum whereby 98% of South Sudan voted for independence and separation from Khartoum's Islamic regime.
+On January 9, 2011, the South Sudanese voted for a referendum whereby 98% of South Sudan voted for independence and separation from Khartoum's Islamic regime.
 On July 9, 2011, South Sudan declared independence from Khartoum.
-In 2006, we decided to retire the mobile radio station and erected a 300ft a stationary tower on top of a 2700ft Gordon Mountain in Nimule, in Madi Corridor, Eastern Equatoria State.
-We broadcast from Operation Nehemiah's Mission house based in Beth Israel (Borongole) Magwi County in Eastern Equatoria State, South Sudan.
+In 2007, we decided to retire the mobile radio station and erected a 300ft a stationary tower on top of a 2800ft Gordon Mountain in Nimule, in Madi Corridor, Eastern Equatoria State.
+We broadcast from Operation Nehemiah's Mission house based in Yerushalayim Summit on Gordon Mountain in Nimule, in Eastern Equatoria State, South Sudan.